-Wouldn’t our jobs be much easier if all there was to healthy weight maintenance and optimal well-being was striking a balance between calories in and calories out?
+Wouldn’t our jobs as personal trainers be much easier if all there was to healthy weight maintenance and optimal well-being was striking a balance between calories in and calories out?
 It just is not that simple.
 If weight loss and metabolism were as simple as eating less and moving more, our jobs as health and exercise professionals may not be as valuable.
 Understanding the role blood sugar plays and how it is affected by macronutrient balance, and coupled with resistance training is vital to orchestrating optimal fat loss.

 Now, this is not to say that a caloric deficit is not required for a shift in weight.
 It is.
 But too often weight loss is reduced to a simple “balancing” act.
 Here’s what the bigger picture entails and what health and exercise professionals need to remain cognizant of.

 Blood Sugar is Queen